Skip to main content

 1. Sending direct debit mandates

-To send a direct debit mandate to a customer, navigate to the "Manage customers" tab, select the customer, and click "Send direct debit mandate."
+To send a direct debit mandate to a single customer, navigate to the Credit control view, select the customer, and click "Send direct debit mandate."
 This will prompt a confirmation pop-up, and the mandate will be sent to the customer.
 It is optional, but you can provide a custom message if you would like.

-This will send a direct debit mandate request by email to the selected customers.
+Here's the guide to send direct debit mandates in bulk.
+This will send a direct debit mandate request by email to all of the selected customers.

 2. Understanding mandate statuses